curran/screencasts/splittingCharts/README.md

  * donut chart
  * line chart with multiple lines

+Additional "goodies" that are covered include:

+ * customizing a D3 number format to use "B" for billions

 This tutorial assumes you already know the topics covered in [Introduction to D3](https://github.com/curran/screencasts/tree/gh-pages/introToD3).

 ## Data